Working with Python Packages (uv)

 Recent versions of Pegasus use uv to manage Python packages.

-while being much faster and offering more flexibility
+It provides all the functionality of pip-tools while being much faster and offering more flexibility

 and features.